 Selena Anderson’s (’19) stories will appear in the upcoming anthologies Best American Short Stories 2020 (Houghton Mifflin, November 2020) and Tiny Nightmares (Catapult, October 2020).
 She also received the 2020 Emerging Texas Star Award from American Short Fiction.
+Erin Belieu's (’95) fifth poetry collection, Come-Hither Honeycomb, was released from Copper Canyon Press in February 2021.
 Chelsea Bieker's (’18) debut novel, Godshot (Catapult, 2020), was longlisted for the 2020 Center for Fiction First Novel Prize and among NPR's Best Books of 2020.

 Janice N. Harrington (’09) (Primitive, BOA Editions, 2016) received a 2020 Guggenheim fellowship for poetry.

 Honorée Fanonne Jeffers's (’97) most recent collection of poetry, The Age of Phillis (Wesleyan University Press, 2020) is among NPR's Best Books of 2020.
 Fowzia Karimi’s (’11) illustrated novel, Above Us the Milky Way, debuted from Deep Vellum in April 2020.

 Ann Clare LeZotte's (’99) YA novel Show Me a Sign (Scholastic Books, 2020) is among NPR's Best Books of 2020.

 Helen Phillips’s (’09) new novel, The Need (Simon & Schuster, 2019), was

 longlisted for the National Book Award and was a 2019 NYT Notable Book.
 She

 Nicolette Polek’s (’19) debut, short story collection, Imaginary Museums, was